stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

-This dry doc itemizes the basics of how AxLam implements YaflSpec for Scala 2.13.
+This note itemizes the implementaion layers of AxLam implementation of [YaflSpec](../yafl_doc_drafts/YaflSpec_22A01a.pdf) for Scala 2.13.

-Pieces of implementation are scattered in the gravax.fun repository.
+Status 2023-06-07:  Pieces of AxLam implementation are scattered in the gravax.fun github [repository](https://github.com/stub22/gravax/).
+We are aligning that implementation with relevant platforms for math and interactive apps (e.g. Scala.js, Cats/ZIO, Feral serverless, Lean MathLib, ...).
+This note informs our alignment efforts and helps explain what AxLam is to our collaborators.

 ## AxLam-Core/Data
 AxLam-Core/Data is a pure-value definition language (a type universe), implemented with a restricted subset of Scala 2.13 syntax.